 Landfall of the storm

-On the 26t-27th of September Odette made landfall in the Netherlands, with the full windfield on Zeeland and the northwest Belgium.
+On the 26t-27th of September Odette made landfall in the Netherlands, with the full windfield on Zeeland and northwest Belgium.
 As Odette came ashore, gusts were reported of over 110 km/h.
-The winds blew on the coast with such a force, that whole sand dunes were blown on land and whole parts of beaches were slammed away.
+The winds blew on the coast with such a force, that the whole dune was blown on land and whole parts of beaches were slammed away.
 (See figure 3).
 KMI issued a code orange for the coast and West-Vlaanderen.
-With gales topping the 11 Beaufort, it made the storm earn the title of very heavy storm.
+With gales topping the 11 Beaufort, it made the storm earn the title of a very heavy storm.
 Whole parts of beaches were swept away by the sea.
 In Hoek van Holland (Netherlands), a wind gust of 114 km/h was reported.
-In Zeeland the storm had sustained Beaufort 10 for two hours long.
-Making it a heavy-storm for the Netherlands.
-The damage caused by Odette was massive, because of the incredibly strong winds at the low level forced into a very small area.
+In Zeeland, the storm had sustained Beaufort 10 for two hours long.
+Making it a heavy storm for the Netherlands.
+The damage caused by Odette was massive because the incredibly strong winds at the low level forced them into a very small area.
 Due to the English Canal, the Venturi Effect took place.
 Because of the narrower space to move through, the air got crushed into itself and forced to flow faster.
-This caused stronger winds at the area’s directly impacted.
+This caused stronger winds in the areas directly impacted.
 The total damage estimate is still unknown.

 (Figure 2) Odette causing a huge swell of the Belgian coast.
 Photo: @Belga

 After Odette ravaged through northwestern Belgium and Zeeland, Netherlands, the true extent of the damage became clear.
-Whole parts of the beach swept away, small beach-houses destroyed. destroyed sailing yachts and small boats, sand blown off the beaches and onto roads of the cities and villages.
-Trams not being able to move due to the sand and cars which are completely buried in the sand.
+Whole parts of the beach swept away, small beach-houses destroyed. destroyed sailing yachts and small boats, sand blew off the beaches and onto roads of the cities and villages.
+Trams cannot move due to the sand and cars that are completely buried in the sand.
 The following set of photos depicts the damage Odette caused.

-(Figure 4) Cars buried besides the tram line inbetween Oostende and Westende (Belgium) photo: @Belga
+(Figure 4) Cars buried beside the tram line between Oostende and Westende (Belgium) photo: @Belga

 (Figure 5) Small beach houses destroyed by storm Odette Photo: @Belga